ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 There will be some false positive results since the regular expressions are not perfect.
 I prefer to use `rabin2` over `strings` because it can read Unicode characters.

-On your Android device, try to modify app's files to test the filesystem checksum validation, i.e., to test the file integrity validation.
+On your Android device, try to modify app's files to test the filesystem checksum validation, i.e., to test the file integrity validation - if there is any.

 ### Single File